-Such a broad range of floating-point formats poses a major challenge to those developing mixedprecision algorithms for scientific computing, as studying the numerical behavior of an algorithm in different working precisions may require access to a number of high-end hardware platforms.
-To alleviate this issue, several software packages for simulating low-precision floating-point arithmetics have been proposed in recent years.
-We review the most popular options in Section 2.
+Such a broad range of floating-point formats poses a major challenge to those trying to develop mixed-precision algorithms for scientific computing, because studying the numerical behavior of an algorithm in different working precisions may require access to a number of high-end hardware plat-forms.
+To alleviated this issue, two families of techniques for simulating low-precision floating-point arithmetic via software have been proposed over the years.